 Now, I’ll load them into Pattern Maker.
 Here are the mockup’s that come out directly from Pattern Maker.

-A little review of Pattern Maker.
+A brief review of Pattern Maker.
 This software was my favorite for a long time.
 There are a lot of my charts created with this here on Advanced Cross Stitch.
-They however are not going to update this software any longer, so I have tried to veer away from them slightly.
-I’m so familiar with it though I sometimes find myself working with this still.
-I like it for fades best, but it’s color matching is slightly off in my opinion.
+They however will not update this software any longer, so I have tried to veer away from them slightly.
+I’m so familiar with it though I sometimes work with this still.
+I like it for fades best, but its color matching is slightly off in my opinion.
 I also correct for this software in Photoshop.

 I’ll load them into Cross Stitch Platinum.
 Here are the mockup’s that come out directly from Cross Stitch Platinum.

-A little review of Cross Stitch Platinum.
+A brief review of Cross Stitch Platinum.
 This is my new favorite software, but it’s got the largest learning curve.
-If you aren’t good with computer software this option may be difficult for you.
+If you aren’t good with computer software, this option may be difficult for you.
 It’s not intuitive.
 They try to sell upgraded versions.
-I like that you can chart for machine embroidery machines as well though.
+I like you can chart for machine embroidery machines as well though.
 I would love to see some of my charts machine embroidered.
-I’m working on getting a good machine for that.
+I’m working on getting an excellent machine for that.

 Here are the images out of KG Chart.

 I honestly have never used this software, KG Chart.
 I downloaded it just for this experiment because it was fairly highly rated on another site that I saw.
 So I used the free 30 day trial to create these images.
 I changed no settings.
-It does look pretty good from these though.
+It looks pretty good from these though.
 I may purchase it just to check it out more.
-It’s a little concerning though that it hasn’t been updated since 2012, according to it’s file.
-So, maybe should wait and see what happens update wise with this one.
+It’s a little concerning though that they have not updated it since 2012, according to its file.
+So, should wait and see what happens update wise with this one.

 I’ll load them into STOIK pattern software.
 Here is the mockup’s that come directly from STOIK.